 Be Rich, Not Famous

 All this desire for fame and prestige is truly a waste of time.
 Get your 15 minutes of fame to satisfy your curiosity.
 Maybe get 30 minutes just to be sure.
 Soak up the thrill.
+Play the status game for a while.
 Then let it go.

 Unless you're a completely insecure person, you'll realize the attention you seek is really just a band-aid for some deeper problem that needs fixing.